 What is the gap fee if I come as a walk-in patient?

-Walk-in patients are charged a gap fee of $40 at all times, irrespective of age or whether they have concession cards.
+Walk-in patients are charged a gap fee of $40 at all times, irrespective of age or whether you have concession cards.

 Can we claim the gap back from our private insurance if we have one?